 So, by incorporating local link-building, there will be more chances of consumers visiting your brick-and-mortar store on the same day they found your business online with a local search.

 Are you on Google My Business?
 How about Bing Places?

 A high ranking in local searches would require you to have an optimized profile on listings of all major search engines.
 It’s a good thing that Google My Business provides local businesses with detailed instructions that they can follow to successfully optimize their online presence.
 A complete profile and an accurate location on map applications will help a lot in ranking high on these platforms.

 Google Business is a free platform that displays business information on Google search and Google maps.
 This platform allows business owners and marketers to control information that’s displayed about their business and feeds this into Google’s knowledge database to increase understanding about your brand online.

 Don’t forget the other sites

 Yes, we’ve mostly mentioned Google My Business and Bing Places, but in our introduction, we have also mentioned sites that specialize in business listings, like Yelp and other cloud software directories, not to mention business directories and forums that cater specifically to your area.
+You will want to avoid Yext, which is of course a major ripoff, and an expensive product that will provide very little long term.
 Also, don’t forget to optimize your business’ profiles on social media so that those looking for recommendations on platforms such as Instagram and Facebook can get substantial information on your business.

 Basically, think about local business listings as a sort of a digital-era phonebook.
 Nowadays, whenever people need information on a certain kind of business, they’ll most likely look for it online.
 Local business listings can introduce them to a variety of companies offering the kind of service or product they need, based on the potential customers’ area.

-All Systems Go Marketing offers a wide range of digital marketing solutions perfect for your local HVAC business.
+All Systems Go Marketing offers a wide range of digital marketing solutions, including SEO for HVAC.
 Get in touch with us about your digital marketing strategy today.